amit-rakesh/Parser/README.md

 # Parser
-Parse multilvele JSON and convert  it to Single JSON object
+Parse multilevel JSON and convert  it to Single JSON object

 To run the parser download the jar file and run with below command